agtz92/english-stuff-nextjs/blog/ripple’s-xrp-alcanza-máximos-de-6-años-¿podría-desafiar-el-puesto-número-2-de-ethereum.md

   - "#XRP"
   - "#Ripple"
   - "#CryptoPrediction"
-short-description: El precio de XRP ha subido un 350% en 2024, alcanzando máximos históricos en seis años y posicionándose como un contendiente serio para superar a Ethereum en el mercado de criptomonedas.
+short-description: XRP’s price has surged by 350% in 2024, reaching six-year highs and positioning itself as a serious contender to surpass Ethereum in the cryptocurrency market.
 mk1: >-
   <!--StartFragment-->

-  ### XRP rompe récords y avanza hacia la cima
+  ### XRP breaks records and climbs to the top

-  **Un aumento meteórico en el mercado de criptomonedas**
+  **A meteoric rise in the crypto market**

-  XRP ha alcanzado un precio de $2.71, marcando un aumento del 350% desde principios de 2024.
-Este rendimiento ha catapultado a XRP al tercer lugar en capitalización de mercado, superando a Tether con $154 mil millones.
-El rally se ha visto impulsado por eventos como el cambio de liderazgo en la SEC y un renovado optimismo en el sector cripto.
+  XRP has reached $2.71, marking a 350% increase since early 2024.
+This performance has propelled XRP to the third spot in market capitalization, surpassing Tether with $154 billion.
+The rally has been driven by events like leadership changes at the SEC and renewed optimism in the crypto sector.

   <!--EndFragment-->